fommil/fpmortals/manuscript/wip.md

 the elements.

 Very importantly, there are variants that take monadic return values.
-We already used `nodes.foldLeftM(world)` when we first wrote the business logic of our application, now you know that `Foldable` is where it is defined:
+We already used `foldLeftM` when we first wrote the business logic of our application, now you know that `Foldable` is where it came from:

 {lang="text"}
 ~~~~~~~~